shabegom/buttons/README.md

 ## Releases

+### 0.3.2
+- Fix the uncaught Type Error if there are no button block-ids in the vault
+- Fix the position error if not on insiders build

 ### 0.3.0
 - You can add a block-id below a button block.
 The button block-id can be used to inherit arguments from a button or to remove multiple buttons